Livingstone College students walk together to vote on Election Day - Salisbury Post

 “It’s become much larger than a regular ‘go and vote day.’
 We’re in a fight for our lives,” he said.

-Livingstone student Kendall Williamson, who was holding up a Black Lives Matter banner, like others at the site, and wearing a Black Lives Matter hooded sweatshirt with the words “It’s About Us” on the back, said it was important to him to get President Donald Trump out of office.
+Livingstone student Kendall Williamson, who was holding up a Black Lives Matter banner like others at the site, wore a Black Lives Matter hooded sweatshirt with the words “It’s About Us” on the back.
+He said it was important to him to get President Donald Trump out of office.

 He said President Trump hasn’t spoken out about the Black Lives Matter movement or the deaths of Breonna Taylor, George Floyd and Ahmad Arbery.